tlorans/defi-gmx-v2/notes/position/borrowing_fee.md

             └ params.position.setBorrowingFactor
 ```

-How is borrowing claimed by LP? -> claim from increased pool amount
+> How is borrowing claimed by LP?

+Claim from increased pool amount